awesome-foss/awesome-sysadmin/README.md

 ## Identity Management

-*servers and other tools to manage accounts and identities.*
+*LDAP servers and other tools to manage accounts and identities.*

 ### LDAP